Incredible Italian American dishes you would never find in Italy

 7. Cioppino

-Packed with succulent seafood and richly flavoured with tomatoes and wine, cioppino is a fresh and comforting stew.
-This endlessly customisable dish can be traced back to San Francisco in the late 1800s – specifically to Italian immigrants working off the coast of Meigg’s Wharf.
+Packed with succulent seafood and richly flavored with tomatoes and wine, cioppino is a fresh and comforting stew.
+This endlessly customizable dish can be traced back to San Francisco in the late 1800s – specifically to Italian immigrants working off the coast of Meigg’s Wharf.
 The fishermen would contribute parts of their catch to a stew for all to enjoy after a hard day’s work on the boats.
 As for the name, it’s likely that it comes from the Northern Italian word ciuppin, meaning 'fish soup'.

 6. Fettuccine Alfredo